-Flynn, who pleaded guilty to lying to the FBI about his contacts with Russia during the campaign and the transition, endured a contentious proceeding in which the judge challenged him on his guilty plea and questioned if his conduct rose “to the level of treasonous activity."
+Flynn, who pleaded guilty to lying to the FBI about his contacts with Russia, endured a contentious proceeding in which the judge challenged him on his guilty plea and questioned if his conduct rose “to the level of treasonous activity."

 While awaiting his sentence, the 33-year Army veteran received a devastating 15-minute tongue lashing from the judge, who didn’t hide his “disgust” and “disdain” at Flynn’s behavior.